Locket: Robust Feature-Locking Technique for Language Models: Problem Statement

-Finally, none of these works demonstrate effectiveness for locking multiple features, and focus only on a single feature.
-Fine-tuning the entire LLM is required for each new feature (or client).
-This approach is inefficient and likely to compromise both effectiveness (\ref{effective}) and utility (\ref{utility}) when handling a large number of features.
-Hence, they do not achieve scalability (\ref{scalable} $\rightarrow$ \xmark).
+Finally, none demonstrate support for locking multiple features.
+Fine-tuning the entire LLM for each new feature or client is inefficient and compromises both effectiveness (\ref{effective}) and utility (\ref{utility}).
+Hence, they fail scalability (\ref{scalable} $\rightarrow$ \xmark).

 \begin{takeaway} \textbf{Takeaway:} Prior password-locking techniques do not meet all requirements (\ref{effective}-\ref{scalable}). \end{takeaway}